AwpData/awpdata.github.io/README.md

 # awpdata.github.io
-To show some of my HTML/CSS projects right now.
+To show some of my HTML/CSS/JS projects right now.
+Hopefully I will keep updating this.
 <br />
-I will get better.